+Steman on Otto-Bauer-Gasse in the 6th district is a splendid example of a bistro.
+It celebrates the delicious traditions of Viennese cuisine and has been a meeting point for all generations for more than 100 years.
 A similarly long history with a nicely retained patina in the guest parlor can also be found at Rebhuhn in the 9th district, not far from the Sigmund Freud House.
 It is one of the frequently found corner bistros in Vienna, which are located at the junction of two streets.

 The modern also has its place in the Viennese bistro.
 Skopik & Lohn is located in the trendy district at Karmelitermarkt.
 The classic wood furnishings have been combined with an eye-catching, modern ceiling and wall design, while the Viennese cuisine is mixed with a hint of France.
 The furnishings and cuisine at Glacis Beisl in the MuseumsQuartier bridge the gap between modernity and the tradition of a Viennese bistro.